Plenty of war cemeteries, museums, bridges and other tourist attractions - but is there any work for a teacher?

 Taxis, buses....or horse and cart?

-Not many meter taxis in Kanch, a few rickshaws around the touristy areas and songthaews wait at the bus terminals, mainly motorcycle taxis.
+There are not many meter taxis in Kan, but a few rickshaws around the touristy areas and songthaews wait at the bus terminals, mainly motorcycle taxis.

-All charge about half the price in BKK.
-(20bht to most guest houses in Kanch) Buses run frequently round town and you can travel to the popular attractions easily for 50-60bht.
+All charge about half the price of what you would pay in Bangkok.
+(50 baht to most guest houses in Kan) Buses run frequently round town and you can travel to the popular attractions easily for 50-60 baht.

 Main advantages of living there?

-I think the big advantage of living in Kanchanaburi is obviously the clean air and less traffic pollution along with the natural environment which is abundant throughout this province.
-Also, the locals are very friendly and it's much cheaper than BKK.
+The big advantage of living in Kanchanaburi is obviously the clean air and less traffic pollution along with the natural environment which is abundant throughout this province.
+Also, the locals are very friendly and it's much cheaper than Bangkok.

 And what are the downsides?

-Well every place has its negative distractions, Kanch probably suffers what like most other provincial towns suffer i.e.: a lack of the big department stores (although now its got a Tesco-Lotus), movie theatres and it gets damn HOT in mid year so if you can't hack the heat, Kanch can be brutal, especially in April where it can reach 40-50 cel.
+Well, every place has its negative distractions, Kan probably suffers what like most other provincial towns suffer i.e.: a lack of the big department stores, movie theatres and it gets damn hot in the hot season, so if you can't hack the heat, Kan can be brutal, especially in April where it can reach 40-50 degrees.

-Otherwise I can't think of any other, basically things are slow, laid back and easy going, well, I'd call it more an up-side but generally depends on what your used to so don't come and expect the things you get in the big city.
+Life is slow, laid-back and easy going, well, I'd call it more an up-side but generally depends on what you are used to.
+Just don't come and expect life to be like you would experience in the big city.

 Any local attractions?

-If you've never been to Kanch then you haven't experienced Thailand, I can happily say this and I've seen most of Thailand with its beautiful beaches to its wonderful village-forest communities, Kanchanaburi offers both natural and historic wonders that you can't find anywhere else in Thailand, here are some of the major attractions:
+If you've never been to Kan then you haven't experienced Thailand, I can happily say this and I've seen most of Thailand with its beautiful beaches to its wonderful village-forest communities.
+Kanchanaburi offers both natural and historic wonders that you can't find anywhere else in Thailand, here are some of the major attractions:

-Erawan National Park is probably the most famous of natural sights in this area, has a seven tier magically beautiful waterfall running through it, 80 km out, 400 bht entry the climb is steep and so is the price, considering the locals only pay 20, but TiT.
+Erawan National Park is probably the most famous of natural sights in this area.
+It has a seven tier magically beautiful waterfall running through it, 80 km out, 400 baht entry.
+The climb is steep and so is the price, considering the locals only pay 20, but TiT.
 (Goes for all national parks in Thailand)

 Sai Yok Waterfall: This place is one of the most beautiful places I have been in Thailand so far, if you like waterfalls, rivers and forest this is a must visit, especially O/N with a full moon and the constant waterfall serenading you, here King Rama V visited, blessed and bathed in the local stream, magical.